Chronic Kidney Disease

-Initial diagnosis of CKD is made when the GFR is noted to be lower than normal, often estimated via measurement of serum creatinine and other variables.
-Testing must be repeated and renal function must be in a steady state over at least 3 months in order to determine that the renal disease is chronic, rather than just acutely changed.
+Initial diagnosis of CKD is made when the glomerular filtration rate (GFR) is noted to be lower than normal, often estimated via measurement of serum creatinine and other variables.
+Testing must be repeated, and renal function must be in a steady state over at least 3 months in order to determine that the renal disease is chronic, rather than just acutely changed.

 Because the kidneys regulate electrolyte and acid-base balance, as well as the production of red blood cells via erythropoietin, CKD can lead to hyperkalemia, hyperphosphatemia, hypocalcemia, metabolic acidosis, and anemia.
 Laboratory studies should include a complete metabolic panel and complete blood count, as well as vitamin D and intact parathyroid hormone levels.

 The National Kidney Foundation has developed guidelines for classifying chronic kidney disease based on estimated glomerular filtration rate (eGFR).
 There are several methods of calculating eGFR.
 Some are more accurate when predicting a lower GFR while others are better used for estimating GFR in patients without advanced renal disease.
 The following stages are used to classify abnormal kidney function:

 - Stage 1: Normal eGFR ( > 90 mL/min/1.73 m2 for adults) with persistent albuminuria or structural abnormalities.